michaelmallon/Recommending-Song-Playlists/README.md

 Detailed in the main is a file requirements.txt which contains all of the packages installed for the project.

-To gain access to the data for this project email: michael.mallon@ucdconnect.ie
+To gain access to the data used in this project email: michael.mallon@ucdconnect.ie

 &nbsp;